AngelSWE/first-project/README.md

 # first-project
 This is going to be my first project for my SWE resume.
+This is a website I am looking to create for a local business that currently has not website.
+The website will be used to integrate google maps so that customers can find their location easily.
+This will also implement a google calender that will allow the owner to have appointments auto sync to his calender and computer.
+They will be able to accept services and appointments through the site and allowing them to create a schedule to optimize time spent checking cars in.